galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

 > ### {% icon tip %} Port accessibility is important!
 > We will need to make sure that the RabbitMQ default port is open and accessible on the server we are installing RabbitMQ onto.
 (In our case this is the Galaxy server).
 Default port number is: `5671`
+> RabbitMQ provides a management interface for us, where we can see e.g. queues, connections and statistics.
+We should make sure that port 15672 is open, too.
 {: .tip}

-More information about the rabbitmq ansible role can be found [in the repository](https://github.com/usegalaxy-eu/ansible-role-rabbitmq).
+More information about the rabbitmq ansible role can be found [in the repository](https://github.com/usegalaxy-eu/ansible-rabbitmq).

 ## Add RabbitMQ configuration to Galaxy VM.